-Employers/training providers are free to devise their own version of the portfolio of evidence but the portfolio of evidence must contain the following information:
+Employers or training providers are free to devise their own version of the portfolio of evidence, but the portfolio of evidence must contain the following information:

-- The name of the apprentice

-- Details of the apprentice's workplace
+- The name of the apprentice - Details of the apprentice's workplace

 - Evidence to support the knowledge, skills and behaviours of the apprenticeship standard that are mapped to the Professional Discussion assessment method.
-Each of these knowledge skills and behaviour statements must be evidenced three times (evidence can be provided through a range of sources, for example work reviews,

-Crown copyright 2021 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
-Visit www.nationalarchives.gov.uk/doc/open-government-licence department feedback) and mapped to the relevant KSBs.
-Each piece of evidence will cover multiple KSBs.

-- Confirmation from the employer that the tasks evidenced in the portfolio were completed to the required standard of the organisation - Document the off-the-job training that has taken place during the on-programme phase, with at least 20% of their employed time off-the-job. - Copy of English and mathematics certificates.
+Each of these knowledge skills and behaviour statements must be evidenced three times (evidence can be provided through a range of sources, for example work reviews, department feedback) and mapped to the relevant KSBs.
+Each piece of evidence will cover multiple KSBs - Confirmation from the employer that the tasks evidenced in the portfolio were completed to the required standard of the organisation - Document the off-the-job training that has taken place during the on-programme phase, with at least 20% of their employed time off-the-job - Copy of English and mathematics certificates